 One of the commonly applied theories to limit an injured person's recovery is comparative or contributory fault.
 A visitor has a duty, in most cases, to exercise reasonable care for his or her own safety, and when that degree of care is not exercised, an injured person's recovery may be limited or reduced by an amount attributable to his or her own negligence.

-In the cases where a person's injuries are the result of slipping on an icy sidewalk in front of a business or on a grape, lettuce leaf, banana peel or other food item that has fallen on a grocery store floor, the property owner may or may not be liable for the person's injuries.
-Although property owners have a duty to exercise reasonable care to maintain the premises in such a way to prevent injuries to lawful visitors, if a condition of the premises is noticed by a customer or other visitor or should be readily apparent, the property owner may avoid liability because the injured person has also a duty to protect himself or herself against the injury.
+In the cases where a person's injuries are the result of slipping on an icy sidewalk in front of a business or on a grape, banana peel or other food item that has fallen on a grocery store floor, the property owner may or may not be liable for the person's injuries.
+Yes, property owners have a duty to exercise reasonable care to maintain the premises in such a way to prevent injuries to lawful visitors, but if the condition of the premises is blatantly obvious or should be readily apparent to a reasonable person, the property owner may be able to avoid liability.
+The injured party also has a duty to protect himself or herself from injury.

-The property owner may also avoid liability by establishing that the debris had so recently fallen on the floor or that the ice had so recently accumulated that the responsible persons had no reasonable opportunity to correct the condition and avoid the hazard before the plaintiff fell.
+The property owner may also avoid liability by establishing that the debris had so recently fallen on the floor or that the ice had so recently accumulated that there was no reasonable opportunity to correct the condition and avoid the hazard before the plaintiff fell.
 In other words, the plaintiff in a slip and fall case, whether it occurs in a grocery store or elsewhere, must show that the owner had a reasonable period of time in which to discover the dangerous condition and in which to remedy it.
+If the plaintiff slips on newly fallen snow shortly after a blizzard started, the property owner likely hadn't yet had the opportunity to clear the premises and thus might not be held liable.
 The determination of what constitutes a reasonable time will vary from case to case.

 Contact a personal injury lawyer